 Upgrade Your HVAC System in Richmond

 Your HVAC system works hard to keep your home comfortable throughout the scorching summers and shivery winters.
-That effort wears on the system, reducing its efficiency (and multiplying your energy costs) over the years.
-Regular maintenance can help keep it functioning, but at some point, it no longer makes financial sense to keep repairing an declining HVAC system.
+That effort takes a toll on the system, decreasing its efficiency (and multiplying your energy costs) over the years.
+Periodic maintenance can help keep it functioning, but at some point, it no longer makes financial sense to keep repairing an declining HVAC system.

 Upgrade Your Faucets and Shower Heads

 Think you’ll lose water pressure by installing energy-efficient faucets and shower heads?
 Think again.
 Newer versions of these fixtures offer just as much pressure as ones from decades past, minus the wasted water (and the accompanying expenses).

 “Shower heads and faucets had higher flow rates of three to four gallons per minute before 1990.
 Some of the new aerators and shower heads bring it down to one gallon per minute, but the designs allow us to keep our water pressure,” said Brian Stigner, regional plumbing manager at Service Experts.

 Upgrades like these can make a difference in your bottom line — and eliminate the guilt you might feel when you enjoy a lengthy shower at the end of the day.